 Dr Lorna Ryan

-Lorna Ryan joined the Centre for Comparative Social Surveys in May 2008 as a Research Manager for the ESS Infrastructure Preparatory Phase.
+Lorna Ryan joined the European Social Survey (ESS) in May 2008 as a Research Manager for the ESS Infrastructure Preparatory Phase.
 Previously she was a Senior Researcher at National University of Ireland Galway (2004-2006) and a Development Centre Research Manager (social science) at Dublin Institute of Technology (2000-2003).

 She has been involved in EU social and research programmes (ESF & Framework Programmes) since 1994 in research, management and gender expert capacities.

 She gained her PhD (Sociology) from the University of Kent and LLM (International Intellectual Property Law) from Brunel University.
 She is a registered Certified Practitioner - Data Protection (PDP).
 She is a Fellow of the Higher Education Academy, UK.
 She is the Acting Chair of Senate Research Ethics Committee (SREC) for the academic year 2019-2020.